top of page

 The sternoclavicular joint is situated between the manubrium of the sternum and the first costal cartilage.

 The SC joint represents the sole attachment point of the upper limb to the axial skeleton.
-This joint enables clavicle movement across three planes, with the majority of the movement taking place in the anteroposterior and vertical planes.
+This joint enables clavicle movement across three planes, most of which occur in the anteroposterior and vertical planes.

 Scapulothoracic (Scapulocostal) Joint

-The scapulothoracic joint is a 'physiological joint', which is musculo-tendinous in nature.
-It forms through the articulation of the anterior scapula and the posterior thoracic rib cage.
+The scapulothoracic joint is a 'physiological joint,' which is musculo-tendinous.
+It forms through articulating the anterior scapula and the posterior thoracic rib cage.
 The trapezius, rhomboids, and serratus anterior muscles primarily constitute the scapulothoracic joint.

 The scapulothoracic joint facilitates gliding movements such as elevation, depression, retraction, protraction, and superior and inferior rotation of the scapula.
 The joint's movement generally results from a combination of SC and AC joint motion.
 The scapulothoracic joint enhances arm elevation while offering a stable foundation for the controlled motions between the humeral head and glenoid fossa (4).

 The most frequently encountered issues with the scapulothoracic joint are due to abnormal motion patterns.
 Abnormal shoulder blade motion patterns (scapular dyskinesis) can lead to significant dysfunction.
-We will explore this topic further in part two of "Shoulder Injuries".
+We will explore this topic in part two of "Shoulder Injuries."

 Subacromial (Suprahumeral) Joint